deliaBlue/FDP/README.md

 ## Expression Analysis

-This directory includes the `R` script used in the expression analysis along with an `.rmd` with some notes on the script.
+This directory iwill nclude the `R` script used in the expression analysis along with an `.rmd` with some notes on the script.

 [bioconda]: <https://bioconda.github.io>
 [mirflowz]: <https://github.com/zavolanlab/mirflowz>